geetesh911/prisma-class-generator/README.md

     -   Determines how null fields are handled.
 When set to **false** (default), it turns all null fields to undefined.
 Otherwise, it follows Prisma generation and adds null to the type.
 -   _rootNamespaceName_
     -   Allows to give custom name to root namespace which exports all the classes from the index file.
+-   _addToObjectMethodToAggregateRoot_
+    -   Allows to add toObject method to aggregate root classes.
+-   _addModelNameGetter_
+    -   Allows to add modelName getter to class.

 ### **How it works?**

 Prima internally defines metadata as a dmmf object.

-[prisma-class-generator](https://github.com/kimjbstar/prisma-class-generator) can automate class definition using this dmmf.
+[@geetesh911/prisma-class-generator](https://github.com/geetesh911/prisma-class-generator) can automate class definition using this dmmf.

 It is defined as an additional generator in the `schema.prisma` file and will operate in the `prisma generate` process.